 You have to fill out the following report template (DOC).
 Instructions are given at the beginning of the template.
 The template can be filled out in Dutch, even if it is written in English.

-In addition, you should upload the code that you have produced to the SVN server (if you haven't done so already).
+In addition, you should upload the code that you have produced (if you haven't done so already).
 Make sure that it is well structured, easy to read, and reasonably documented.
 The TA will have a look at it and rate it according to these criteria.

 The promotion material includes

 Your game and promotion material will be rated by an independent jury consisting of your tutor and three to four other members.
 This rating serves as a basis for your final grade (but individual marks can distinguish from it; cf. beoordeling for concrete info about the grading procedure).